BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2019-10-23-moving-code-into-the-open.md

 This is a lesson for future projects that are likely to be open-sourced.

 Maintaining two CI pipelines adds effort to the project but is unavoidable in this case because we need to test against proprietary databases.
+On the other hand, it is good to know that we can trigger internal CI jobs from code hosted externally.
 More generally, it demonstrates that developing software in the open is easier if the surrounding ecosystem is also open source.